netzo/fresh-netzo/packages/readme.md

 testing your `item.json` files.

-Note that fields at the root level will be merged (to the first level) with those under the `item` field when forking items from the Marketplace.
+Note that fields at the root level will be merged (to the first level) with those under the `item` field when forking items.
 In this way, the fields under the `item` field may override the default values at the root level.